ryanstraight/azinfosci-templates/README.md

 - **Resolution**: At least 300 DPI for print templates (poster, letter, memo)
 - **Variants needed**:
   - Standard (dark logo for light backgrounds)
-  - Reverse (light/white logo for dark backgrounds) - poster only
+  - Reverse (light/white logo for dark backgrounds) - poster and presentation

 ### If You Don't Have Access to UA Logos